So then, what is risk assessment? Risk assessment is one of the fundamental themes of any health, safety or environmental management system.

 Your risk assessment should be recorded and shared with the relevant people.

-Make sure to only include the significant risks, keeping it simple and easy to read for training purposes.
+Make sure to only include the significant risks.
+Keeping it simple and easy to read is important for training purposes.

 Remember, it’s not about creating mountains of paperwork but identifying sensible measures to control risk to those affected.

 Here’s a copy of the risk assessment template and H&S policy document provided by the Health and Safety Executive to get you started….

 For more helpful tips and information on health and safety, you can read our Ultimate Guide to Health and Safety.